 Whether seeking solace, activity, schools, churches, or green space, every home buyer looks for a different combination of attributes in a new community.
 Choosing your new Calgary neighborhoods that suits your needs and wants, is one of the most important decisions you’ll make in the home-buying process.
 Your choice of environment will affect the way you experience your new home.
-This is a very personal decision, influenced by countless unique factors coloring your own lives, but you should always keep the following in mind:
+This is a very personal decision, influenced by countless unique factors coloring your own lives.

 - Our first point is schools.
 If you have children, find out everything you need to know about the schools.
 Is there place available for your kids?

 - If you’re considering buying a home in a community that is unfamiliar to you, get to know its lay-out, offerings, and ambiance.
-Take some time to walk or drive through the new Calgary neighborhoods, both during the day and at night, familiarizing yourself with the sights, sounds, and smells.
+Take some time to walk or drive through the new Calgary neighborhoods, both during the day and at night.
+Familiarize yourself with the sights, sounds, and smells.

 - What amenities does the new Calgary neighborhood have to offer?
 Is public transportation readily accessible?
 Are there schools, churches, parks, or grocery stores within reach?
 As mentioned in the first point, visit schools.